Lewton’s Milkwort Facts

 Lewton’s Milkwort Physical Description

 Finally, botanists know this rare and remarkable combination of reproductive methods as amphicarpy.
 Fewer than 100 known species in the entire world utilize this fascinating method.
+Yet another manner in which the remarkable Lewton’s Milkwort separates itself from other species.

 - Kingdom: Plantae